 In Utah, there are a few different lawsuit filing deadlines that could come into play after a vehicle accident.

-First, for car accident injuries, Utah Code section 78B-2-307 gives you four years to ask Utah’s civil court system for a remedy.
-So, in the context of a car accident, that means any injury-related lawsuit by any driver, passenger, motorcycle rider, bicyclist, or pedestrian injured in the crash will be subject to this deadline, and the "clock" starts running on the date of the accident.
+First, for car accident injuries, Utah Code section 78B-2-307 gives you four years to ask Utah's civil court system for a remedy.
+So, in the context of a car accident, any injury claim filed by a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian will be subject to this deadline, and the "clock" starts running on the date of the accident.

 If anyone was killed as a result of the car accident, Utah Code section 78B-2-304 sets a two-year statute of limitations deadline for any wrongful death claim that might be brought by the deceased person's family or representatives.
 And it's important to keep in mind that for these kinds of claims, the two-year "clock" starts running on the date of the accident victim's death (as opposed to the date of the accident itself).